The Ultimate Nitrogen Sports Review

 You can provide an email address, username, and password (as I did) in order to get support and log back in from a new browser session.

 You can change your username at any time.
-Note that you never need to give your name or address to Nitrogen Sports.
+Note that you never need to give your name or address to the Nitrogen Sports team.
 In that way, Nitrogen Sports mirrors the anonymity of Bitcoin itself.